apache/qpid/qpid/wcf/ReadMe.txt

 qpid source code location e.g. C:\trunk\qpid

 5. Build Qpid cpp
-Run CMake and choose "%QPID_ROOT%\cpp\build" as the location for "Where to build the binaries".
 Build at least the "qpidd", "qpidclient" and "qpidcommon" projects.
+Create an environment variable called QPID_BUILD_ROOT and store the path to the Qpid build directory in it.

 4. Building the solution file